leonardssh/vscord/assets/icons/README.md

 -   It should have a size of 1024x1024.
 -   It should be a PNG file.
 -   It should have a background that is not transparent and white.
--   You should use "{TO BE WRITTEN}" font with the size of "{TO BE WRITTEN}px" when writing a text.
+-   You should use "{TO BE WRITTEN}" font with the size of "{TO BE WRITTEN}px" when using the text as the logo.
 -   The icon should be minimalist.

 ## Note